 Danger: money on gift cards isn't always protected

-Importantly, most retailers cards aren’t regulated by the FSA, meaning there may be no measures in place to protect your money if the company behind the gift card fails.
-When high street store Zavvi went into administration during Christmas 2008, many customers were unable to spend their gift cards.
-Administrators Ernst and Young told us that 12,500 Zavvi gift card holders should expect to get 10% to 20% of their card’s initial value.
+Importantly, most retailers cards aren’t regulated by the FCA, meaning there may be no measures in place to protect your money if the company behind the gift card fails.

-Action point: Our guide explains your rights about using gift vouchers and gift cards if a company goes bust.
+Action point: Our consumer rights guide explains your rights when using gift cards

 Buying and selling unwanted gift cards